Koh Ngai Travel Guide: Thailand's Hidden Island Paradise

 How to Get to Koh Ngai

-From Koh Lanta
+From Koh Phi Phi or Koh Lanta

-From the Mainland (Trang or Krabi)
+From the Mainland (Trang)

-Important tips:
+Important Tips:

 Where to Stay: We Recommend Thapwarin Resort

-Why we loved it:
+Why We Loved it:

 Koh Ngai - Thapwarin Bungalows